-Many American Catholics during the 1870s actually wanted the funding prohibitions that the No Aid Clauses provided.23 However, the Catholic Church in America did attempt to grab a chunk of public funds for its school systems.
-It even sought its own constitutional amendments to do so.24

-Indeed, the Church's principal "anti-Catholic" allegations during Colorado's No Aid Clause debate may have been "motivated by financial considerations," as even the dissenting appellate judges pointed out.25
+Many American Catholics during the 1870s actually wanted the funding prohibitions that the No Aid Clauses provided.25 However, the Catholic Church in America did attempt to grab a chunk of public funds for its school systems.
+It even sought its own constitutional amendments to do so.26 Indeed, when Colorado was debating its no-aid clause, the Church's "anti-Catholic" allegations seem to have been "motivated by financial considerations," as even some state appellate judges recently pointed out.27

-This push for public funds for parochial schools, which was sometimes successful even in places with No Aid Clauses (again belying the anti-Catholic claims),26 helped bring the issue of religion in public schools to the fore and showed the need for a permanent solution.
+This push for public funds for parochial schools, which was sometimes successful even in places with No Aid Clauses (again belying the anti-Catholic claims),28 helped bring the issue of religion in public schools to the fore and showed the need for a permanent solution.
 Prof. Green explained it like this: "As information about the syphoning of monies from school funds became public, many Protestants began calling for legislation prohibiting sectarian control over public schools and the diversion of public funds to religious institutions.
 State legislatures responded quickly.
 By 1876 fourteen states had joined New York in passing measures prohibiting the division of public school funds, often in the form of constitutional amendments.
-By 1890, the number of states with constitutional prohibitions against the transfer of public funds would rise to twenty nine."27
+By 1890, the number of states with constitutional prohibitions against the transfer of public funds would rise to twenty nine."29

 Protestants had the unwarranted and unconstitutional privilege of using the public schools and taxpayer funds to promote their religion.
 Catholics understandably wanted the same privilege.
 Catholic challenges to this Protestant privilege inspired the No Aid Clauses.
-Rather than expand unwarranted privileges that trample citizens' rights not to fund religion, we the people removed those baseless entitlements from all.
+Rather than expand unwarranted privileges that trampled citizens' rights not to fund religion, we the people removed those baseless entitlements from all.

-An educated public is necessary to a healthy democratic republic, as more than one founder observed.28 The government can, of course, provide a generic baseline benefit, an education free of religious divisiveness, to all citizens.
-This educational core-math, science, English, history, art, etc.-can and should be augmented by the parents, who can farm that out to churches or religious schools.
+An educated public is necessary to a healthy democratic republic, as more than one founder observed.30 The government can, of course, provide a generic baseline benefit, an education free of religious divisiveness, to all citizens.
+This educational core-math, science, English, history, art, etc.-can and should be augmented by parents, who can farm that out to churches or religious schools if they so choose.

 This much is clear: There is no discrimination in providing the same baseline benefit to all citizens.
-But what if the government allows, even though it shouldn't, one religion an edge, an unwarranted privilege?
+But what if the government allows-even though it shouldn't-one religion an edge, an unwarranted privilege?
 Can the government, when challenged, remove that benefit or must the government extend the benefit to all?